 We're a small voluntary group which isn't set up to provide safeguarding for children, so unfortunately people under 18 years old can't dance at our classes and events.
-From time to time we have family orientated events where kids supervised by a parent or guardian are welcome in the venue, but not for social dancing.
+From time to time we have events where kids supervised by a parent or guardian are welcome in the venue, but not for social dancing.

 Do you run classes over the holidays?